 Medi-Cal at a Crossroads: Survey Data Tables (1.12 MB)

 Medi-Cal at a Crossroads: Survey Data Tables from the General Population Survey Referenced in the Medi-Cal Survey (260 K)

-In the videos below, four individuals reflect on their experiences with Medi-Cal.
+In the videos below, four people reflect on their experiences with Medi-Cal.
 Two videos provide the state's perspective and the challenges ahead.

 For Theron Brown and his profoundly deaf teenage daughter, Medi-Cal coverage is the best option.
 He found good health providers who serve the hearing impaired, and his family has been very pleased with her care and the access to services.

-As a woman on disability with kidney and mental health issues, Skye Carlton thinks more integration of the physical and mental health care through Medi-Cal would support a more preventive--and less reactive--approach to her care.
+As a woman on disability with kidney and mental health issues, Skye Carlton thinks more integration of physical and mental health care through Medi-Cal would support a more preventive — and less reactive — approach to her care.

 A serious car accident in 1999 led to years of pain and health woes for Elizabeth Madrid.
 She and her daughter have faced Medi-Cal enrollment and access challenges over the years, but she appreciates what the program provides.

 Toby Douglas, director of the California Department of Health Care Services, is responsible for the oversight of the Medi-Cal program.
 He shares his inside perspective of the program.

 Rep. Holly Mitchell (D-Los Angeles), chair of the California Assembly's Budget Subcommittee on Health and Human Services and a longtime advocate for low-income health coverage, discusses challenges facing the strained program and opportunities ahead.